Alfresco/docs-alfresco/transform-service/1.2/install/index.md

     This overrides the default properties provided by Alfresco Content Services.

     > **Note:** Any changes to `alfresco-global.properties` require you to restart Alfresco Content Services to apply the updates.
-See the Alfresco Content Services documentation [Using the alfresco-global.properties file](LINK) for more information.
+See the Alfresco Content Services documentation [Using alfresco-global.properties]({% link content-services/latest/config/index.md%}#using-alfresco-globalproperties) for more information.

 8. Check that the [configuration]({% link transform-service/1.2/config/index.md %}) is set up correctly for your environment.